ethicxz/ethicxz.github.io/_posts/2024-08-26-VL Tengu Chain.md

 ```
 T0_c.fowler is a member of "Domain Admins" group so we can go in ```C:\Users\Administrator\Desktop```

-If you have any questions you can dm me on [instagram](https://instagram.com/eliott.la) or on discord at : 'ethicxz.'
+If you have any questions you can dm me on discord : 'ethicxz.'